 Competitors may carry their own maps in addition to (not instead of!) the issued one.

 These events are very demanding!
 The short course is not as easy as the name would suggest and we will only allow those with relevant skill and experience to take part.
 The long course is only for those competitors that have competed in similar challenges, are very experienced in navigation in mountainous environments, in all weathers (and in the dark), and are fit.
 In previous years, we have had anything from 60% to 100% drop out rates (yes, in 2010 not 1 person finished the Lake District race!) and we urge you to take this as a warning.

 Conditions in the Lake District can change very quickly.
 You will need to be prepared for conditions ranging from 30°C and clear skies, to high winds and driving rain and visibility down to less than 10 metres.
 Please consider that Honister is the wettest place in England!
 Please see the following links nearer the time for weather forecasts:

 If you would like to leave a drop/food bag at registration on Friday evening we will ensure that it is forwarded to Honister feed station for you to access during the event.
 It is up to you to label it clearly (we will provide you a tag with your race number) and ensure that it is waterproof.
 We will do our best to keep an eye on your bag, but any bags are left at your risk and we will not be held responsible for any losses.
 We will transport your bag back to the base in Keswick as soon as possible.
 Kit bags must not exceed 40cm on their longest side or 3kg in weight.

-- Participants must follow all the Universal Event Rules for Ourea Events
+- Participants must follow the Universal Event Rules applicable to all events organised by Ourea Events

-- Any Participant that fails to visits all the checkpoints, in the correct order, will be automatically ranked below another competitor who has, regardless of their overall time.
+- Any Participant who fails to visit all the checkpoints, in the correct order, will be automatically ranked below another competitor who has, regardless of their overall time.